Open-Network-Insight/oni-ingest/README.md

 ### Configure Kafka
 **Adding Kafka Service:**

 Ingest framework needs Kafka to work in real-time streaming.
 Add Kafka service using Cloudera Manager.

-**NOTE:** If you are using a Cloudera Manager version < 5.4.1 you will need to add the kafka parcel manually.
+If you are using a Cloudera Manager version < 5.4.1 you will need to add the kafka parcel manually.

 Ingest module uses a default configuration for the message size (999999 bytes), if you modify this size in the ingest configuration file you need to modify the following configuration properties in kafka: